-American consumer debt has reached $14.35 trillion, including mortgages, car loans, credit cards and student loans, according to the New York Federal Reserve.
+American consumer debt — including mortgages, car loans, credit cards and student loans — reached $14.64 trillion in the first quarter of 2021, according to the New York Federal Reserve.
 Some Americans are unable to manage the thousands of dollars of debt that they have, forcing them to explore other options rather than trying to chip away at an ever-growing mountain.

 Debt consolidation is one of these options.
-Debt consolidation loans are used to pay off multiple credit cards and combine those monthly payments into one, usually with a lower interest rate.
-Although it sounds like an ideal solution, there are pros and cons of debt consolidation.
+Debt consolidation loans are used to pay off multiple debts and combine those monthly payments into one, usually with a lower interest rate.
+Although it sounds like an ideal solution, consider the pros and cons of debt consolidation.

 What is debt consolidation?